 Chase and its Ultimate Rewards points program is one of the most generous when it comes to transfers between two accounts.
 These are the points earned from cards like the Chase Sapphire Preferred Card and the Chase Sapphire Reserve.
 And as long as you share the same billing address on your Chase account with another cardholder, Chase allows you to transfer Ultimate Rewards points between the two accounts.

 This means spouses, partners, family members, and even roommates can earn the same sign-up bonus on the same card – then pool those bonus points together under one account.

-So while earning 60,000 Ultimate Rewards points from the Chase Sapphire Preferred Card may not sound like much – it’s worth at least $750 toward travel – you can quickly double down.
+So while earning 60,000 Ultimate Rewards points after spending $4,000 in the first three months from the Chase Sapphire Preferred Card may not sound like much – it’s worth at least $750 toward travel – you can quickly double down.
 Your spouse, roommate or significant other could open the same card, eventually combining those together for a total of more than 120,000 Ultimate Rewards points – worth at least $1,500 toward free travel.
 It’s one of the main reasons we think Ultimate Rewards is one of the best points programs for families.

 Read our guide on how to transfer Chase points between accounts.

 American Express Membership Rewards, the points earned from the Platinum Card from American Express or the American Express Gold Card, does not allow points transfers between two different accounts.
 Even if both users reside at the same address, it’s not possible to transfer points between two Membership Rewards accounts.

 Instead, you’re allowed to transfer Membership Rewards points directly to another user’s frequent flyer account – so long as that person is an authorized user on your account.

 That makes it fairly easy to pool points together to book travel, but it’s still the most restrictive of all the flexible points programs when it comes to this topic.